SoudeepGhoshal/MovieRecommendation_System/README.md

      INDEX_PATH = 'index.html'
      ```

-4. Download the **MovieLens 100k dataset** and place it in the `dataset/movielens-100k/` directory.
+4. Download the **MovieLens-32M dataset** and place it in the `dataset/movielens-32m/` directory.
-   [You can use any other version of the MovieLens dataset you want.
-MovieLens-32M has been added but not used since model is too heavy to be deploy.]
+   [You may use any other version of the MovieLens dataset you want.
+MovieLens-100k has been added and used for deployment as it is a lightweight option.]

 ---